Weekend Reading – BlackRock soaring, how Canadians invest, paying off your mortgage and more!

 Interestingly, I continue to own all three of those Canadian companies and have no intentions to sell them.
 They churn out a few thousand dollars per year in my portfolio.

 Back to Dividend Earner, I too have done that and it’s all part of managing the emotional game when it comes to investing.
 Then again, I’ve been very good to hold onto a few winners and add to them over time.
 BlackRock (BLK) is one such stock.
-The next major stop, $1,000 per share in the coming year or so I bet.
+BlackRock (BLK) is just one of the 5 stocks I want to buy more of this year.

 Last but not least, blogger Chris Istace pointed me to this impressive (older) essay entitled How Not to Build a Country citing a housing crisis amidst a lack of innovation issues in Canada.
 I personally blame prolonged low interest rates.
 They are terrible for our economy including our housing market overall.
 Just my take.